 When it comes America’s many highlights – incredibly diverse landscapes, friendly people and great food – it’s the cities that make this one of the best nations in the world.
-So, we asked our social audience of 1.5 million people ‘what are the best cities in America in 2019’?
+So, we looked to our audience to find out ‘what are the best cities in America in 2019’?

-Our readers took into consideration the key elements below of what makes a city shine, as well as their overall experiences and perception.
+We took into consideration the key elements below of what makes a city shine, as well as overall experiences and perception.
 From the legendary Big Apple to the Honky Tonk capital of Nashville, these are the 50 best cities in America for 2019.

 - Friendliness of city residents

 The 50 best cities in America 2019How do these rankings work?

 First time visitors often comment on Boise’s vibrancy – it’s the cultural center of the Gem State with heaps of visual and performing arts.
 There’s also a thriving local and organic food scene, with craft breweries and wine tasting rooms.

 It’s the largest city in Arkansas and (fun fact!) is the home of former American president, Bill Clinton.
 There’s plenty of scenic trails for nature lovers, a rich offering of arts and historical museums and a community feel.